WhosPix3l/Aspire-V3-EFI/README.md

 * Graphics acceleration with iGPU
 * HDMI port (Finder will crash and you must hard reset.)
 * iServices (App Store, FaceTime, iMessage, etc.)
+* WebCam
 * WiFi + Bluetooth

 ### Somewhat working
 * Bluetooth
+* Headphone Jack, it crackles.
+Use [this fix](https://elitemacx86.com/threads/audio-distortion-when-using-headphones-on-laptops-clover-opencore.185/).
 * Trackpad (Only scroll gestures work, enable 'Click in bottom right corner' to get right-click to work.)
 ### Not working
 * Sleep + wake
-* WebCam (Haven't gotten around to USB mapping yet, will do soon however)

 ## BIOS Settings